jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

-Currently, Auburn doesn't have the best strength of schedule based on average KenPom ranking for opponents, but that should improve as Auburn continues to face above average teams in conference play and hopefully has a longer post season similar to last season.
+Currently, Auburn doesn't have the best strength of schedule based on average KenPom ranking for opponents, but that should improve as Auburn continues to face above-average teams in conference play and hopefully has a longer post season similar to last season.

 #### 2018-2019 Season